<< Yesterday

 1988 In the 'Year of the Balk,' Dave Stewart breaks a major league record, committing his twelfth balk of the season.
 The A's right-hander will extend the single-season mark to 16 thanks to the strict interpretation of umpires on a minor rule change.

-1990 The Orioles, en route to a 13-1 victory over the Rangers, tie an American League record when the team collects eight consecutive singles in the seven-run first inning at Memorial Stadium.
-Baltimore consecutive one-baggers off right-hander Bobby Witt equals the mark shared by the 1951 Senators and 1981 A's.
+1990 En route to a 13-1 victory over the Rangers, the Orioles tie an American League record when the team collects eight consecutive singles in the seven-run first inning at Memorial Stadium.
+Baltimore's consecutive one-baggers off right-hander Bobby Witt equals the mark shared by the 1951 Senators and 1981 A's.

-1992 WQAM becomes the voice of the Marlins, signing a four-year deal as the flagship radio station of the team.
-In Miami and southern Florida, listeners will be able to pick up the play-by-play action of the new National League expansion team at 560 am on their radio dial.
+1992 WQAM becomes the voice of the Marlins, signing a four-year deal as the team's flagship radio station.
+In Miami and southern Florida, listeners can pick up the play-by-play action of the new National League expansion team at 560 am on their radio dial.

-1998 Due to drastic payroll cuts reducing the World Champions' effectiveness, two class-action lawsuits are filed against the Marlins - one for breach of contract and the other accusing the team of false advertising.
-Florida will finish last in the NL East with a 54-108 record (.333.), 52 games behind the division-leading Braves.
+1998 Fans file two class-action lawsuits against the Marlins—one for breach of contract and the other accusing the team of false advertising—due to the World Champions' drastic payroll cuts.
+Florida will finish last in the NL East with a 54-108 record (.333), 52 games behind the division-leading Braves.

 1998 With a 6-3 victory over the Orioles, the Devil Rays become only the second expansion team in major league history to sweep an away four-game series.
 The 1993 Colorado Rockies, who did it against the Dodgers, is the other club to accomplish this feat.